badele/gitcheck/README.rst

 repositories it finds in a file tree.
 This report can of course be displayed on the terminal but also be sent by email.

+Now you can also check your host git from an docker container.
+See the docker section

 Installation
 ------------